AllegedlyLuca/plateupFPV/README.md

 * First person camera with keyboard + mouse and controller support.
 * Easy toggling of camera perspectives.
 * General multiplayer support.
-* Some UI pop-ups switch the perspective back to first-person.
+* Some UI pop-ups switch the perspective back to first person.
-* Some UI indicators in the world-space face towards the player while in first-person.
+* Some UI indicators in the world-space face towards the player while in first person.
 * Pops back to third-person when crane mode is activated.

 ## Issues